AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 6. Put the  plug in the upper hole of the Nalgene container.
 7. Use a Bandsaw to cut off the top of the Nalgene container

 Note: The second hole was made in order to insert the push-to-connect inside the Nalgene container (i.e. flow accumulator).
-The Bandsaw was used in order to have more space to place the different probes (Temperature and Do probes).
+The Bandsaw was used in order to have more space to place the different probes (Temperature and DO probes), and to make sure the DO probes were accessible to manually remove bubbles.

 ##### Assembling the flow system
 1. Connect Size 18 Masterflex tubing to the Peristaltic Pump.